Who loves to get bitten by mosquitoes and other insects that take advantage of our blood? No one!

 - Stick the bottom of the pre-waxed wicks at the containers using a glue gun or a tape.
 Make sure that it’s at the center.

 - Prepare your double boiler, set the heat at medium heat, add the wax, then let it melt.
 The wax can be in bar form or flaked, it’s just up to you what you want to use.

 - It’s now time to add the citronella oil.
-Pour 1 oz of citronella oil per pound of wax or three drops per container.
-If you want to add some fragrance, like those other fragrances that also repel bugs (rosemary, oregano, peppermint), you can pour 0.5 oz of it also per pound of wax.
+You’ll only need 3 to 5 drops of oil per container.
+If you want to add some fragrance, like those other fragrances that also repel bugs (rosemary, oregano, peppermint), you can add 2 – 3 drops of any of those.